ezhou7/repm/README.md

 ## New feature: Dataset Listing
 To list all the available datasets for downloading, run `repm --list`.

+## Update: Dataset Permissions
+Only owners of datasets can upload respective datasets.

 ## Project Creation
 To initialize a new project, run `repm --init <your-project-name (optional)>`.